Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 Roll the **Accuracy** dice pool against the target’s DV.
 If the roll fails, the attack misses and you lose 2 Impulse.

-On a success, take the Threshold Successes from the Accuracy Roll, the character’s Base Damage, and *all* the Impulse they currently have to form a Damage Dice Pool.
-The number of successes from that Dice Pool is how much Endurance the target loses.
+On a success, take the Threshold Successes from the Accuracy Roll and *all* the Impulse they currently have to form a Damage Dice Pool.
+The number of successes from this Damage Pool, plus any Base Damage the Exalt has, is how much Endurance the target loses.

-**Damage Pool**: (Impulse + Base Damage + Threshold Success)
+**Damage Pool**: (Impulse + Threshold Success)
-**Target Endurance lost:** \# Successes Rolled
+**Target Endurance lost:** \# Successes Rolled + Base Damage

 <table>
 <tbody>